elizabethdaly/project-machine-learning/README.md

 [1] stackify, [Docker Image vs Container: Everything You Need to Know](https://stackify.com/docker-image-vs-container-everything-you-need-to-know/)

 ## To host the Flask app on eu.pythonanywhere.com
-This Flask app is hosted at: http://elizabethdaly.eu.pythonanywhere.com/
+This Flask app is hosted remotely at: http://elizabethdaly.eu.pythonanywhere.com/

 It was a long and torturous process to get this working.
 Even now, the model which is based on TensorFlow (Model 3) is not working on the hosted web page although no errors are flagged.
 Models 1 & 2, based on scikit-learn, are working fine.
 I'll summarize what I did briefly.